clarerutsky/Business-Analytics-Power-BI/README.md

-  POWERBI PROJECT:
+  POWER BI PROJECT:
-  View my Report Project via web  cLick the link below:
+  the Report project was published on Power BI service, click the link below to view it:

 Ecommerce
 CHARITEX Ecommerce Report-      https://tinyurl.com/bdf6ww4u